aws/aws-cdk-rfcs/text/287-cli-deprecation-warnings.md

 #### 1. Changes to JSII

 We will add a feature to JSII that adds the warning code to the emitted JavaScript for deprecated elements.
-It will be off by default, and will have to be activated explicitly to take effect.
+It will be off by default, and will have to be activated explicitly to affect the emitted JavaScript code.
-We will also add two options to the JSII CLI that allow passing the names of the environment variables used for, respectively, silencing the warnings, and turning the warnings into errors.
+We will also add an option to the JSII CLI that allows passing the name of the environment variable used for silencing the warnings, and turning the warnings into errors (the `CDK_DEPRECATED` variable mentioned above - it can't be just `CDK_DEPRECATED` by default, as JSII does not have any knowledge of CDK!).

 #### 2. Using the changed JSII

 Once we have modified JSII and released a new version of it, we will need to use it in the CDK.
-We will have to start compiling CDK with the new option turned on, and also set the two additional options mentioned above to be `CDK_DEPRECATED_IGNORE` and `CDK_DEPRECATED_ERROR`, respectively.
+We will have to start compiling CDK with the new option turned on, and also set the new JSII CLI option mentioned above to `CDK_DEPRECATED`.

 We should also modify our CDK test infrastructure to run with the `CDK_DEPRECATED_ERROR` option turned on by default, unless a test is explicitly checking a deprecated API as a regression test,